-Current welcome bonus: Earn 75,000 bonus points when you spend $3,000 within three months of opening the account.
+Current welcome bonus: Earn 95,000 bonus points when you spend $5,000 within the first three months after opening the account.

 Digging into the Marriott Bonvoy Brilliant American Express Card

-But on top of that, the card currently comes with a decent welcome bonus for new card members.
-You can earn 75,000 bonus points with the Marriott Brilliant Amex when you spend $3,000 within three months of opening the account.
-Frequent flyer website The Points Guy values Marriott points at 0.8 cents apiece, so at that rate, those 75,000 bonus points are worth $600 in travel.
+Finally, new card members can earn 95,000 bonus points after spending $5,000 in eligible purchases in the first three months after opening the account.
+Frequent flyer website The Points Guy values Marriott points at 0.84 cents apiece, so at that rate, those 95,000 bonus points are worth $798 in travel.

 Advantages of the Marriott Brilliant Amex card

 Since Marriott Brilliant Amex card members get up to $300 in credits each year that can be used at restaurants worldwide, it shouldn’t be hard for people who dine out regularly to take advantage of most if not all of these credits (though it does require you to be on top of your monthly credit allocation).
 If you can use up those $300 in credits, you’ll effectively knock the card’s annual fee down to $350.

 While that’s still a lot to pay for a single credit card, Marriott fans might find the other card perks to be well worth the cost — especially the annual free night award, which can easily be worth more than the annual fee alone if used strategically.

 Starting with the second year you have the Marriott Brilliant Amex (and every year thereafter), you’ll get a Free Night Award that can be redeemed for one night at any Marriott property worth up to 85,000 points.
 Based on the value of Marriott points, this could be worth more than $700 for one night at a high-end Marriott property.